avidLearnerInProgress/pyCAIR/Readme.md

 ## Content Aware Image Resizing
 -------------------------------

 Project published on PyPI.
-You can do `pip install pyCAIR` to install the latest module.
+You can do `pip install pyCAIR` to install the latest version.

 ### Todo:
 ---------